christophhart/hise_documentation/Tutorial1.md

 ## Project setup

 Now let's build this sample library.
-The first thing we have to deal with is some boring stuff first: project management.
+The first thing we have to deal with is some boring stuff: project management.

 HISE has a internal project system that allows you to easily share and switch between different projects and it's crucial to understand how it works before everything else.

 A project in HISE is a folder which contains all files (samples / scripts / images) as well as some specific setting (Project name, version etc).
 So the first thing you should do after loading up HISE is to create a new project by choosing **File -> Create New Project Folder**.

-> If you want to learn more about the project management in HISE, check out the [blog entry](http://hise.audio/blog/posts/project-management) about the topic.

 Select a directory and press OK.
 It will create all necessary sub folders within this directory.
 You can now copy all external files into the correct subfolder and access it within HISE as relative path so you can simply transfer the project on another computer.
-When you compile the plugin, all files (except for the actual samples) will be embedded into the plugin binary.
+When you compile the plugin, all files (except for the actual samples) will be embedded into the plugin binary so it is crucial that you put everything that belongs to the project in this folder.

 Now you are ready to get started with the sampler.